 “You don’t know what quality means if it hit you in the face,” a woman shouted after her.

 She was now stepping out of the shop.
-Her hair was tied in a clean, tidy bun at the nape of her neck, she wore Christmas decoration in it which made her look like an elf or some other creature associated with Christmas.
+Her hair was tied in a clean, tidy bun at the nape of her neck and she wore Christmas decorations in it, which made her look like an elf or some other creature associated with Christmas.
 On her head sprouted reindeer antlers made from felt.
 She was older than Karen, maybe in her mid-thirties.
 Her blue eyes shot darts of rage at the younger woman’s back walking down the road.

-“You’re still wearing my apron!” she called now.
+“You’re still wearing my apron!” she shouted now.